spectrocloud/librarium/packages/docs/content/08-user-management/6-rbac.md

 | Cluster profiles that can be deleted by U1<br /><br /><br /> | Under Project P1 - CP4<br /><br /><br /> | Under P1, U1 has the cluster profile admin role <br /><br /><br />|
 |   |   |   |
 | Cluster profiles that are not visible to U1 | CP3 and CP6 | CP3 belongs to a different tenant and CP6 belongs to a project where U1 is not associated |

-## Implementation

-* Every request's JWT token contains the user context.
-The user context contains the user uid and the tenant uid.
-* Every resource has the AclMeta information associated with it.
-* The access control will be derived using the user context and the resource's AclMeta.
-* TenantUid will be created when a SuperAdmin creates a tenant.
-Tenant us a user with the role TenantAdmin.
-* The tenant can create users.
-Every user will be assigned a user uid and will be associated with the tenant uid.
-* The tenant uid and user uid will be set in the JWT when the user is successfully authenticated.